LGBTQ rights in Saint Kitts and Nevis

-Lesbian, gay, bisexual, and transgender (LGBT) people in Saint Kitts and Nevis face legal challenges not experienced by non-LGBTQIA residents.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Saint Kitts and Nevis face legal challenges not experienced by non-LGBTQIA residents.
 In 2022, Saint Kitts and Nevis rescinded its criminalization of homosexuality.
 However, the national penal code does not address discrimination or harassment on the account of sexual orientation or gender identity, nor does the law recognize same sex unions in any form, whether it be marriage or partnerships.
 Households headed by same-sex couples are also not eligible for any of the same rights given to opposite-sex married couples.

 Legality of same-sex sexual activity

 Following a ruling of the Eastern Caribbean Supreme Court on 29 August 2022, consensual same-sex intercourse between adult males, in private, is no longer illegal in Saint Kitts and Nevis.

 Previously, Sections 56 and 57 of the "Offences Against the Person Act" criminalized same-sex sexual activity.
 The Court ruled that the sections violated the Saint Kitts and Nevis constitutional provisions guaranteeing a right to privacy and freedom of expression.
 The ruling had immediate effect.

 In 2011, the Government of St. Kitts and Nevis said it had “no mandate from the people” to abolish the criminalisation of homosexuality among consenting adults.
 However, despite the existence of the law on the books, there had been no known prosecution of same-sex sexual activity, according to the government.